babelomics/MIGNON/2_input.md

 | vep_sift_cutoff     | Float         | 0.05          | Sift cutoff value.
 In combination with **vep_polyphen_cutoff**, is used to filter variants that will be considered as deleterious (LoF).                                                                                                                                                                                                  |
 | vep_polyphen_cutoff | Float         | 0.95          | Polyphen cutoff value.
 In combination with **vep_sift_cutoff**, is used to filter variants that will be considered as deleterious (LoF).                                                                                                                                                                                                  |

-For more information about the integrative strategy that is performed in MIGNON, please read the article that accompanies this software.
+For more information about the integrative strategy applied by MIGNON, please read the article that accompanies this software.